Lester Allan Pelton: Death, legacy and awards

 Pelton died in California at the age of seventy-eight and is interred at his family cemetery site in Vermilion, Ohio.
-His Pelton Runner design is still used to produce hydroelectric power in the United States and around the world, as shown here.
+His Pelton Runner design is still used to produce hydroelectric power in the United States and around the world.
 Later designs such as the Turgo turbine, first patented in 1919, and the Banki turbine were inspired by the Pelton wheel.

 In 1895, The Franklin Institute in Philadelphia, Pennsylvania, awarded Lester Pelton the Elliott Cresson Medal, since renamed the Benjamin Franklin Medal, for Pelton's accomplishments of invention in technology.
 In 2006, he was posthumously inducted into the National Inventors Hall of Fame in Alexandra, Virginia, formerly in Akron, Ohio.

 There are memorials and monuments celebrating Pelton and the Pelton Runner mounted in Camptonvlle, California, in the Miners Foundry in Nevada City, California, and at the Smithsonian Museum in Washington D.C., California Resort at Disneyland in Anaheim, among other sites.

 In 1958, the actor William Hudson was cast as Pelton in the episode "Wheel of Fortune" on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 The episode focuses on Pelton's development of the principles of hydraulic mining.